SlimeVR/SlimeVR-Docs-Site/body-config.md

 # Body proportions configuration

 SlimeVR creates a virtual skeleton for applying data it receives from your trackers, in order to pass relevant data to your HMD.
-As part of the setup procedure you will be required to provide measurements (in cm) for various lengths for the rotations of your trackers to be read correctly.
+As part of the setup procedure, you will be required to provide measurements (in cm) for various lengths for the rotations of your trackers to be read correctly.

 ## Measurements